NdubuakuMiracle/analysing-students-mental-health-in-japan/README.md

 ## Objective

 The goal of this analysis is to explore the student data using PostgreSQL to determine whether a similar conclusion can be drawn for international students.
-Additionally, we will investigate whether the length of stay in the host country correlates with the mental health outcomes of these students.
+Additionally, I investigated whether the length of stay in the host country correlates with the mental health outcomes of these students.

 ## Dataset Description